jthurteau/wrest/lib/README.md

-This folder contains library code distributed with SAF
+This folder contains legacy library code distributed with SAF

+It is not recommended to use or reference anything here as it is being deprecated and is only included during the PHP5 to PHP7 transition.